ArvinNotDev/Linear_Algebra/README.md

 ## 🧠 Educational Goals

 This toolkit is created for **demonstration and understanding**, not for high-performance computation.
-Each algorithm is written with clarity in mind, mimicking manual row operations taught in linear algebra courses.
+Each algorithm is written with clarity in mind, mimicking manual row operations taught in linear algebra course in **AUSMT**.

 ---